survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 T> `recordsInputPath` and `recordsOutputPath` give more granular control over input and output, but often setting only `recordsPath` is enough.

+W> If you change the way webpack handles module IDs (i.e., remove `HashedModuleIdsPlugin`), possible existing records will still taken into account!
+If you want to use the new module ID scheme, you will have to remove your records file as well.

 ## Conclusion

 Our project has basic caching behavior now.
 If you try to modify *app.js* or *component.js*, the vendor bundle should remain the same.
 But what's contained in the build?
 You can figure that out by *Analyzing Build Statistics*, as we'll do in the next chapter.